GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 Inspectron uses a "static" approach.
 They compiled 14 different versions of Electron with modified implementations for certain Electron APIs to add additional instrumentation (logging).
 They then take an existing Electron app, such as Discord, and replaced the original Electron library files with an equivalent version of Electron with the additional instrumentation installed.
 This instrumented Electron was used to analyze around 100 apps, and several vulnerabilities were identified and fixed.

-As Inspectron relies on recompiling Electron, we say that Inspectron lives in the "implementaiton layer" as if Electron internals change, the Inspectron code will also need to change.
+As Inspectron relies on recompiling Electron, we say that Inspectron lives in the "implementation layer" as if Electron internals change, the Inspectron code will also need to change.

 <img src="inspectron.png" width="598" height="276">